Nexmo/nexmo-developer/_documentation/concepts/guides/webhooks.md

 * [Handle delivery receipts](/messaging/sms/guides/delivery-receipts)
 * [Receive an incoming call](/voice/voice-api/code-snippets/receive-an-inbound-call)

-You can also check the Code Snippets section of the documentation for the API you are using.
+You can also check the code snippets section of the documentation for the API you are using.

 ## Using Ngrok for local development